Fresno Flames

 The Fresno Flames were a professional basketball franchise based in Fresno, California in 1988.
 The team played one season in the World Basketball League before folding in March 1989.
-The WBL was a league for players 6' 4" tall and under.
+The WBL was a league for players 6' 5" tall and under.

-Scott Brooks got his start with the Flames as an undrafted free agent out of the University of California-Irvine.
-He later played 10 years in the NBA and later became a Head Coach in the NBA, winning Coach-of-the-Year honors with the Oklahoma City Thunder in 2010.
+Scott Brooks began his career with the Flames as an undrafted free agent out of the University of California, Irvine.
+He later played for 10 years in the NBA and later became a head coach in the NBA, winning Coach-of-the-Year honors with the Oklahoma City Thunder in 2010.

 The Flames played its home games at the Selland Arena.